-Admissions applicants to medical schools looking to waive their MCAT scores submit a MCAT waiver.
+Admissions applicants to medical schools looking to waive their MCAT scores submit a MCAT waiver letter.
 It is a piece of writing that reveals their intention of not submitting their test scores.
 Most schools, however, require the Medical College Admission Test scores.
-To learn more about this exam or what is LSAT, keep reading.
+To learn more about this exam, keep reading.

 What Is the MCAT?